SimonAmable/MySuccessAutomation/README.md

 # MySuccessAutomation: Your AI-Powered Coop Assistant 🚀

 ## How finish 100 applications in under 3 minutes:
-# MAKE VIDEO AND PUT VIDEO LINK
+# MAKE VIDEO AND PUT VIDEO LINK SIMON
+(for now please read this readME.md for instructions and message me if you need any help, video tutorial comming very soon)

 ## Supercharge Your Carleton Co-op Job Search: Introducing MySuccessAutomation 🌟